slevin48/analytics-server/README.md

 This is the data manipulation performed by the server:
 ![analytics-server.png](analytics-server.png)

-This command starts the server:
+This command starts the server from the /app folder:
 ```
-uvicorn fast:app --reload
+uvicorn main:app --reload
 ```

 By default it will run the fastAPI server on port 8000: